pasqal-io/qadence/README.md

 * `braket`: the [Braket](https://github.com/amazon-braket/amazon-braket-sdk-python) backend.
 * `pulser`: the [Pulser](https://github.com/pasqal-io/Pulser) backend for composing, simulating and executing pulse sequences for neutral-atom quantum devices.
 * `visualization`: to display diagrammatically quantum circuits.
+* `all` : Install all available backends and tools.

 To install other backends or the visualization tool, please use: